 Black Pepper Plant Flowers

 The black pepper plant grows dainty white flowers from the leaf nodes that branch out from new growth.
 The pendulous spikes are lovely to watch as they bloom and fade to fat, green peppercorns in long chains that drape from the main part of the plant.

-A healthy black peppercorn plant will produce hundreds of peppercorns from a small pot and thousands if left to grow naturally in an ideal climate.
+A healthy black peppercorn plant will produce hundreds of peppercorns from a small pot and thousands if left to grow naturally in an ideal climate or indoor environment.

 The black pepper plant is unusual in that it will flower all year long.
 This makes it an abundant producer of peppercorns.

 The plant will produce green and red peppercorn fruits simultaneously.
 The fruit will turn from a bright pea-green color to red.
 They grow in lovely, long clusters.